 It really is worth joining the Outdoor Swimming Society too.
 With 25,000 members it’s the biggest wild swimming group in the UK and it’s free to join.
 The OSS hosts several events across the country, including the legendary Dart 10k, and also hosts a national outdoor swim event calendar.

-What to wear when wild swimming
+What to wear wild swimming: essential kit

 If you’re new to wild swimming it’s wise wear a wetsuit.
 It’ll keep you much warmer than a regular swimming costume and add buoyancy too.